Facing Sexual Harassment in the Workplace?

 Contact Our Los Angeles Sexual Harassment Lawyers Today for More Information

-Contact the Los Angeles employment attorneys at Yadegar, Minoofar & Soleymani LLP today at (310) 499-0140 for a free initial consultation.
+Contact the Los Angeles sexual harassment lawyers at Yadegar, Minoofar & Soleymani LLP today at (310) 499-0140 for a free initial consultation.
 You can also contact us online and tell us about your workplace experience.
 We promise to carefully review the information you provide and look forward to meeting with you soon.